noahehall/theBookOfNoah/databases/_arrangodb.md

 ## indexes
-	- user-defined indexes can be created on a collection level

-	- creating indexes
+	- index handle - uniquely identifies an idnex in the database

 ### general index properties
+	- user-defined indexes can only be created on a collection level
 	- unique: no two docs can have the same value
 	- sparse: only those docs whose index attribute has a value set to a NON NULL value will be indexed
 		- i.e. not all docs have to be indexed